tlbjr/joborm/README.md

 ## Usage ##

-Setup a 3 pane dev loop with tmux.
+Setup a 4 pane dev loop with tmux.
-Note: This is slow to be up for some reason!
+Note: The API server is slow to come up for some reason!

 ```
 ./bin/tmux.sh